Vassalware/vassalware.github.io/content/post/running-csharp-in-an-in-game-developer-console-with-roslyn.md

 ## Expressions

 I was initially looking for a way to execute commands that could resolve expressions in their parameters.
 I wanted to be able to write ```SpawnEnemy Zombie (20 * 10) (20 * (5 + 5)) 4```.
-I thought _"Okay, I can use [Eto.Parse](https://github.com/picoe/Eto.Parse), write a simple grammar to give me a syntax tree that I can use to resolve the expression.
+I thought _"Okay, maybe I can use [Eto.Parse](https://github.com/picoe/Eto.Parse), write a simple grammar to give me a syntax tree that I can use to resolve the expression.
 But if I'm writing a grammar, I could change up the syntax.
 Maybe something like a method call..."_

-I slowly realized that my ideal format for writing commands in a runtime console was **still C#**.
+I slowly realized that my ideal format for writing commands in an in-game console was **still C#**.
+Luckily, this is possible with Roslyn.
 Better yet, it's even more simple than the aforementioned console implementation.

 <br/>